Have you ever wondered what the best steaks in Disney World are? Well, you’re in the right place!

 Yachtsman Steakhouse Cowboy Steak

 Yachtsman Steakhouse at Disney’s Yacht Club Resort is a tidy little nondescript restaurant churning out some really incredible food.
 All light woods, white tablecloths, and windows, you really don’t know what to expect when you walk in; but do me a favor and order yourself a steak.

 The Cowboy Steak is just about my favorite cut of meat.
-It’s a ribeye that still has its bones, and it has incredible flavor all on its own.
-However, I always order it with some melted garlic butter on top, which makes it even better.
+It’s a ribeye that still has its bones, and it has an incredible flavor all on its own.
+However, I always order it with some melted garlic butter, making it even better.

-Sadly, the Cowboy Steak isn’t on the menu at “press time,” but they change the steaks up quite regularly at Yachtsman Steakhouse, so think happy thoughts and maybe it’ll be there when you are.
+Sadly, the Cowboy Steak isn’t on the menu at the moment, but they can change the steaks up at Yachtsman Steakhouse, so think happy thoughts and maybe it’ll be there when you are.

 Le Cellier Filet

 Ah, yes.
-How would I dare do a “best steaks” post without include this darling of the Disney set?
-Luckily, I’m right there on the bandwagon with everyone else who loves the Le Cellier Filet with Wild Mushroom Risotto and Truffle-Butter Sauce from Le Cellier in EPCOT’s Canada pavilion.
+How would I dare do a “best steaks” post without including this darling of the Disney set?
+Luckily, I’m right there on the bandwagon with everyone else who loves the Le Cellier Filet Mignon with Mushroom Risotto and Truffle-Butter Sauce from Le Cellier in EPCOT’s Canada pavilion.